 Up ’til now, I could totally hear all the proper film aficionados rolling their eyes at me, so here’s one with which they can’t possible argue: the 1962 adaptation of Harper Lee’s To Kill A Mockingbird.
 Gregory Peck was breathtaking in his role as Atticus Finch – so much so that he and Lee became lifelong friends.
 He won an Oscar for Best Actor, and the film won two additional awards (for Best Screenplay Adaptation and Best Art Direction).
 It totally has the chops!

 The only – only! – flaw in this otherwise-perfect film, as far as I’m concerned, is how the writers limited the role of Calpurnia (the Finch’s nanny, cook, cleaner, and all-round Good People).
-She had a very strong presence in the book, really influencing Scout’s development (moral and otherwise) as well as playing a pivotal role in the Finch’s relationship with the black community in their small Southern town.
+She had a very strong presence in the book (which I reviewed here, by the way), and she really influenced Scout’s development (moral and otherwise) as well as playing a pivotal role in the Finch’s relationship with the black community in their small Southern town.
 Unfortunately, in the film, she was downgraded to a mostly “yes sir, no sir” kind of role, possibly for reasons of scope and time but I was still disappointed.
 Nonetheless, I really hope that they never try to re-boot this particular adaptation; despite that one criticism, I am certain the original version cannot be topped.
 Watch it here!

 The Fault in Our Stars / The Hunger Games